 Connecting with other people

-No matter what computer, tablet or smartphone device you use, stay in contact with your peers and tutors by using an integrated set of communication and collaboration tools, including email and Skype for Business.
+No matter what computer, tablet or smartphone device you use, stay in contact with your peers and tutors by using an integrated set of communication and collaboration tools, including email and Microsoft Teams.
 These are based on Microsoft’s Office365 suite of products and all are securely available over the Web using your university logon name.
 This means you can use them from any computer or smartphone on campus, at home or anywhere.
-They include-
+They include:

 No matter which course you are studying, or for how long, computers play a key role in everyone’s life here at the University, and so our computing facilities provide a valuable resource for you.
 In particular, we offer: